aearly/isml-tmlanguage/readme.md

-#TextMate Language Grammar for Demandware ISML
+#TextMate Language Grammar (tmLanguage) for Demandware ISML

 A grammar to get nice syntax highlighting for the poor souls who have to work on Demandware ISML, yet are smart enough to not use UXStudio.